canjs/canjs/docs/can-guides/commitment/recipes/cta-bus-map/cta-bus-map.md

 @parent guides/recipes/intermediate

 @description This intermediate guide walks you through showing Chicago Transit Authority (CTA) bus locations on a Google Map.
+You'll learn how to create a [can-component] that integrates with 3rd party widgets.

 @body